-Positionality statement: I am an uninvited immigrant settler privileged to live on the unceded land of the Syilx Okanagan Nation, as a lecturer at UBC Okanagan.
+Positionality statement: I am an uninvited immigrant settler privileged to live on the unceded land of the Syilx Okanagan Nation, as an Assistant Professor of Teaching at UBC Okanagan.
 I grew up on the east coast of Turtle Island on the unceded land of the Mi'kmaq peoples, in K'jipuktuk (Halifax).
 I received my PhD in Anatomy and Neurobiology from Dalhousie University for work on retinal neuromodulation and physiology.
 My positionality encompasses some intersectionality including my identity as a queer person of colour.
 This informs how I seek to use whatever privilege I have as an instructor to benefit others on and off campus.
 My aim is to deliver strengths-based educational experiences, that centre anti-oppression and scientific inquiry, in a way that is accessible (including financially), meaningful, and joyful for all.
+I am always learning alongside you and consider that a privilege as well.